oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/ZeNer.md

 He was born in August 16, 2017.
 He is a genderfluid pansexual, but prefers to be male (he/him) except under certain circumstances aka being mutogender.
 Fine english.

-ZeNer is also Zenerysis in full glory.
+ZeNer is also Zeneryse in full glory.

 He is the younger sibling of [RXe](RXe.md).